-Liverpool fans celebrating title urged to return home amid COVID-19 worries
+Liverpool fans celebrating title urged to return home amid Covid-19 worries

-June 27 (Reuters) - Fans gathering at the Liverpool city centre for a second night in a row to celebrate their team's Premier League title win have been urged to return to their homes due to fears of a surge in COVID-19 cases.
+Fans gathering at the Liverpool city centre for a second night in a row to celebrate their team's Premier League title win have been urged to return to their homes due to fears of a surge in Covid-19 cases.

 Liverpool's 30-year wait for their 19th English top-flight title ended on Thursday after second-placed Manchester City were beaten by Chelsea.